geoglows/old-training.geoglows.org/content/streamflow-model/data-service.rst

 =======================

 The REST API allows you to query and download information for any stream based on forming a query with parameters as part of the URL.
-Documentation for the possible queries and how to form them is found on the main GEOGloWS services page https://geoglows.ecmwf.int/.
+Documentation for the possible queries and how to form them is found on the main GEOGloWS Streamflow service page https://geoglows.ecmwf.int/.
 The following workshop provides a brief overview of how the services are used.

 REST API Documentation
 ----------------------

 1. Go to this website where you can find the documentation for the REST API: https://geoglows.ecmwf.int
-2. Click the tab on the top called “REST API Documentation”
+2. Click the tab on the top called “REST API Documentation”.
-3. Click on the blue bar that says GET and the name of the streamflow API method
+3. Click on the blue bar that says GET and the name of the streamflow API method.

 .. image:: /_static/imgs/data-service-demo/get.png
    :width: 700

-4. Press the white “Try it out” button located beneath the blue bar on the right side
+4. Press the white “Try it out” button located beneath the blue bar on the right side.

 .. image:: /_static/imgs/data-service-demo/try-it-out.png
    :width: 700

 5. Provide the necessary parameters.
-Usually, the only argument is either a reach_id or both a latitude and a longitude
+Usually, the only argument is either a reach_id or both a latitude and a longitude.

 .. image:: /_static/imgs/data-service-demo/parameters.png
    :width: 700

-6. Press the blue “Execute” bar
+6. Press the blue “Execute” bar.

 .. image:: /_static/imgs/data-service-demo/execute.png
    :width: 700

-7. The website will then generate the appropriate curl command and URL to access the data you chose with the parameters you provided
+7. The website will then generate the appropriate curl command and URL to access the data you chose with the parameters you provided.

 .. image:: /_static/imgs/data-service-demo/curl-request-url.png
    :width: 700